fbpx

 • Their ephemeral nature adds to the excitement.

 While Twitter does not publicly disclose how much hashflags cost, we can guess that they might cost a pretty penny.
-If you have the budget to cover the cost, hashflags are an excellent way to incorporate emojis in your marketing and making your brand memorable.
+If you have the budget to cover the cost, hashflags are an excellent way to incorporate emojis in your marketing and make your brand memorable.

-Create an engaging game using emojis
+6. Create an engaging game using emojis

 There are a lot of creative games you can engage your audience with on social media.
 Some brands have even gone as far as to create a whole escape room within a Twitter thread.

 There are lots of ways to use emojis creatively in your posts.
-It could be this throwback to email chain letters from the 90s by Buffalo Wild Wings, or it can be an emoji-based quiz.
+It could be this throwback to email chain letters from the 90s by Buffalo Wild Wings, or it can be an emoji-based trivia.

 Now that you’re inspired and ready to start using emojis in your marketing, here are a few things you should keep in mind.